Kubernetes - Navigating Open Source Software

-Open-source software projects like Kubernetes help businesses make their tech stacks more flexible and scalable for production in competitive consumer markets.
+At its inception, the internet was designed to be free and fair for everybody.
+Open-source software projects like Kubernetes help businesses make their tech stacks more flexible and scalable.
 Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
-To understand how Kubernetes can streamline open-source development, we need to understand the basics of containerized applications and how they have revolutionized software development.

 What Are Containerized Applications?

-Why Containerized Applications Are The Gold Standard
+Why Containerized Applications Are the Gold Standard

 Better Abstraction